-Anthony Mangnall was born in 1989 and as the son of a soldier he spent his early years in Northern Ireland and Zimbabwe before moving back to the United Kingdom.
-Throughout his time abroad and while in the UK the one constant home to him was the South Hams, staying with close family in Battisborough Cross and Diptford.
+Anthony Mangnall was born in 1989 and as the son of a soldier, he spent his early years in Northern Ireland and Zimbabwe before moving back to England.
+Throughout his time abroad and while in the UK, the one constant home to him was the South Hams, staying with close family in Battisborough Cross and Diptford.

 After Shrewsbury School, Anthony maintained his Devon links and attended Exeter University, where he studied history, politics and sociology.